middlewarehq/middleware/README.md

       pip install -r requirements.txt -r dev-requirements.txt
       ```

-    - Create a `.env.local` file in the `/backend` directory and add the following environment variables, replacing the values with your own if needed:
+    - Create a `.env` file in the root directory and add the following environment variables, replacing the values with your own if needed:

       ```text
       DB_HOST=localhost